scottzach1/CoapTesting/README.md

 # CoapTesting

-> A simple series of Python3 functions to test the performance of a CoAP server using libcoap.
+> A simple libcoap wrapper for Python3 to test the performance and functionality of CoAP servers.

 ## About

-This project is a Python wrapper for the `coap-client` command providing various testing utilities.
+This project is a Python wrapper for the `coap-client` command exposed by [libcoap](https://github.com/obgm/libcoap) providing various testing utilities.

 ## Dependencies